awslabs/aws-embedded-metrics-dotnet/README.md

 To get a metric logger, you can instantiate it using the code snippet below.
 `MetricsLogger` implements `IDisposable`.
 When the logger is disposed, it will write the metrics to the configured sink.
 Also see [Graceful Shutdown](#graceful-shutdown).
-You will have to call ShutdownAsync() on logger so that the program has enough time to write before shutting down.
+You will have to call ShutdownAsync() on logger so that the program waits for writing to complete before shutting down.
 A full example can be found in the examples directory.

 ```c#
 using (var logger = new MetricsLogger()) {